WRTeam-in/elms-doc/admin-panel/firebase-settings.md

 # Firebase Settings

-These settings will be used by your Flutter APP.
+These settings will be used by your Flutter APP / Next JS web.

 ![Firebase Settings](../static/images/admin/9.png)